 Warrick is a regular MC at legal industry events in Australia and New Zealand and a Past President and Life Member of the Australasian Legal Practice Management Association (ALPMA).

 Terri works internationally with leaders of legal businesses supporting them in identifying trends, developing strategies, and transforming their capabilities and practices to deliver legal services/products in the new legal ecosystem.
 She is the instigator, designer, developer and collaborator-in-chief of CLI’s global initiatives, networks and programs including the Legalpreneurs Lab and the Innovation Incubator Program.
 She is a frequent keynote speaker on legal ecosystem trends and their practical impact on legal practice at global, regional and local industry events.

 Prior to joining CLI, Terri was a practising lawyer and subsequently led the in-house talent management departments for firms and associations including Lex Mundi, the Inter-Pacific Bar Association (IPBA) and DLA Piper LLP (US).
 She has also led or taught on practical legal education initiatives in law schools in Asia, Australia and the US.
 In 2010, Terri founded Mottershead Consulting in the US, and later expanded it to Australasia, to focus on supporting lawyers, legal business specialists, and law firms in identifying, developing and transforming their capabilities and practices to a new way of delivering legal services/products to the market.

-Terri is the Chair of the Queensland Law Society Innovation Committee, serves as the representative for Australia on the Asia-Pacific Legal Innovation and Technology Association (ALITA) Advisory Board and as a Bilgi Law Labs Advisory Board Member for the Istanbul Bilgi University Law School and is a member of the global, inaugural CLOC Education Advisory Council.
+Terri is the Chair of the Queensland Law Society Innovation Committee, serves as the representative for Australia on the Asia-Pacific Legal Innovation and Technology Association (ALITA) Advisory Board, is a Bilgi Law Labs Advisory Board Member for the Istanbul Bilgi University Law School and is a member of the global, inaugural CLOC Education Advisory Council.
 She was profiled as a legal industry thought leader by McCulloch Robertson in 2019 for its Year 101: Women in Law initiative and was a finalist in the Lawyers Weekly Women in Law Innovator of the Year Award (Individual) 2021.